The Eylau Sequence is a science fiction story about human civilization during a

 unaffected by a sidearm.
 The only time you encounter a human enemy is if you

 are captured or in face-to-face negotiations, and neither of those situations

 requires a sidearm.
-In the ES Universe, carrying a sidearm in a military
+In the ES Universe, carrying a sidearm in a combat context

-context is seen as cowardly, because it is a precaution that is ridiculously
+is seen as amateurish, because it is a precaution that is ridiculously

 unecessary.
-This does not apply to private travel in remote areas, where
+This does not apply to training or private travel in remote areas

-systems are weaker and don't last as long (IE - commercially
+more robust.
+Cyborg systems are weaker and don't last as long (IE -

 The best way to contact us is via e-mail, at firstname.lastname@example.org (The